bmcminn/title-belt/README.md

 # Title Belt

-> CSS framework for the Throwdown PHP framework.
+> CSS toolbelt framework for whipping your project UI into shape!

 ## Introduction

-This is a simple CSS framework intended to be intuitive and easy to use.
-More of a one-two punch for getting your content in shape.
+This is a simple CSS utility library intended to be intuitive and easy to use.

 ## TODO: